trustwallet/developer/assets/add_new_asset.md

 ## Token Status

-`active` - Token meets the standard requirements in terms of holders (2,500) and transactions (5,000).
+`active` - Token meets the standard requirements in circulation (number of holders and transactions).

 `spam` - Token that is distribtued to a large number of recepients that have no inherent value or has been verified as a dishonest scheme or fraud.